meilisearch/specifications/text/0034-telemetry-policies.md

 #### Identifying MeiliSearch installation

-To uniquely identify instances, we generate a uuid at first launch if analytics are not disabled.
+To identify instances, we generate a unique identifier at first launch if analytics are not disabled.

 - This unique identifier is inserted in the data.ms folder to be kept in case of version upgrades.
 - A file named following the given pattern `:MeiliSearchData.msPath-:instanceUid` is generated in a `MeiliSearch` folder to recover an identifier in case of corruption of the data.ms folder, causing it to be deleted and recreated.
 This `MeiliSearch` folder is created in the `config_dir` of each platform.